Mallikarjunan-29/blue-team-docker/README.md

 2- aws configure ( for configuring the aws read only user which would connect with buckets to pull data)

+update the boto scripts

+in the script boto_guardduty_pull_logs.py - Update your aws account id in the script s3_pull_logs.py - update your aws account id and bucker name

 🛠️ How to Run This Lab